bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 the word none in single quotes.

 This will disable microphone access.
 I save the file and open it in the web browser.
-Great, the iFrame still works and it\'s now more secure.
+Great, the iFrame still works and it&apos;s now more secure.

 The iFrame I created is now secure things.

-The restrictions I\'ve placed on it.
+The restrictions I&apos;ve placed on it.

 First, I added the sandbox attribute to restrict certain browser capabilities and then I use the allow attribute to disable some potentially unsecured browser features.

-Now that they know it\'s secure, the other restaurant is going to implement the same code on their website.
+Now that they know it&apos;s secure, the other restaurant is going to implement the same code on their website.

 ![](images2/media/image89.png){width="5.0in"